postlight/parser/src/extractors/custom/README.md

     // src/extractors/all.js
 ```

 So let's follow those instructions.
-In `[www.newyorker.com/index.js](www.newyorker.com/index.js)`, we're coing to rename `CustomExtractor` to `NewYorkerExtractor`, just like we did in the test.
+In [`www.newyorker.com/index.js`](./www.newyorker.com/index.js), we're going to rename `CustomExtractor` to `NewYorkerExtractor`, just like we did in the test.
 The top of our custom parser should now look like this:

 ```javascript
 export const NewYorkerExtractor = {